 “We continue to see in multiple investigations instances where one party or firm that used off-channel communications has preserved and produced them, while the other has not.
 Not only do these failures delay and obstruct investigations, they raise broader accountability, integrity and spoliation issues.”

 Success Story: Fast-Growing Mortgage Company Reduces Security and Compliance Risks

 Walking the Fine Line of Employee Privacy and Data Security

 The SEC is clear: a proactive compliance approach should not be a waiting game for market participants.
-Instead of holding out for the SEC or other authorized bodies to establish policies and procedures and demand the preservation of these communications, financial institutions need to anticipate these.
+Instead of holding out for SEC enforcement actions, or for other authorized bodies to establish policies and procedures and demand the preservation of these communications, financial institutions need to anticipate these.

 “You need to be actively thinking about and addressing the many compliance issues raised by the increased use of personal devices, new communications channels, and other technological developments like ephemeral apps.”